Pea protein crumbles

 Diet Ratings

-Peas are legumes, explicitly excluded from Whole30.
-Pea protein is an isolated legume product and is not compliant.
+Peas are legumes, explicitly excluded from paleo diet.
+Pea protein is an isolated, processed legume product.
+No paleo authority approves legume-derived proteins.

 Controversy Index